 Have you ever seen HDR nature photos that look fake?
-Unfortunately, so have I and I let it destroy my motivation to play around with HDR photography.
+Unfortunately, so have I and at first I let it destroy my motivation to play around with HDR photography.
+Fortunately for you, the use of HDR has achieved a better level of implementation to make it a worthwhile technique to use.

 Don't get me wrong, taking nature pictures using high dynamic range is a great photography technique to use if done right.
 Whether you use the recently developed in-camera capabilities or HDR software, this technique helps overcome the technological limitations of the the sensors in your digital camera.
 But first, a quick definition of HDR photography.

-HDR photography has evolved through a few stages and is now being used with better results.
-Similar to the results you get with intentionally blurring images with a LensBaby, it's a technology that was used too much, just because it was available, not because it was the right situation for it.
+HDR photography has evolved through a few stages and is now being used with much better results.
+Similar to the excessive blurring of images taken with a LensBaby, and also too much portrait image retouching, it's a technology that was overused used.

 There are time when you want to keep the contrast where it is to get a certain look.
+Look at the contrasty photo scene below.
 I took this photo late on a steamy hot summer day.
-It was brutally indless.
-The knats were viciously attacking me and the sweat was dripping down my nose.
+The air was brutally still.
+The gnats were viciously attacking me and the sweat was dripping down my face.

-I did not use HDR technique because I wanted to get a silhouette type of effect.
+I did choose to use HDR technique because I wanted to get a silhouette type of effect.
 I did do some editing, but it wasn't HDR in nature.
-Here are few situation when to avoid using HDR.
+Here are few situation when to avoid using HDR:

-Basically you intentionally overexpose images to capture better details in the dark shadow areas and combine them with intentionally underexposed photos which will capture details better in the bright highlight areas.
-You can accomplish this either in the camera with the recently released digital cameras, or you can do it afterwards with HDR software.
+In layman's terms, you intentionally overexpose images to capture better details in the dark shadow areas and combine them with intentionally underexposed photos which will capture details better in the bright highlight areas.
+You can accomplish this either in the camera with recently released cameras, or you can do it afterwards with HDR software.

 Then you combine them using a variety of simple or complex photo editing techniques.